SpyCrabSteam/Holo-Editor-Revised/README.md

   * Share your creations with everyone (Definitely wont go wrong in any way.)!

 ### Upload your saves!
- Run the __HoloEditorRevisedPublishSave.exe__ in the folder, press browse and select your save and hit upload!
+ Run the __HoloEditorRevisedPublishSave.exe__ in the folder, press browse, select your save and hit upload!

 ### Using
  To use the E2, just drop the folder into ..\steamapps\common\GarrysMod\garrysmod\data\expression2